 Rachel Reyes: Hi everyone and welcome to CMSOnAir – the podcast on migration, refugee, and population issues brought to you by CMS, the Center for Migration Studies of New York.
 I am Rachel Reyes, CMS’s Director of Communications.
 A few days before the 15th anniversary of the September 11th terrorist attacks, CMS is releasing a new in-depth report examining refugee protection and national security.
 The paper, titled “How Robust Refugee Protection Policies Can Strengthen Human and National Security,” is part of a special collection of CMS’s Journal on Migration and Human Security on “Rethinking the Global Refugee Protection System.”
 In this episode, I talk with the paper’s author, and our very own Executive Director, Donald Kerwin.
 Thanks Don for joining us on CMSOnAir.
 Let’s begin our discussion by telling us about the paper.

 Donald Kerwin: The short answer is that it makes the case that refugee protection advances national security; that refugees and international migrants, more broadly, can contribute to security by contributing to a state’s economic vitality, its military strength, its diplomatic standing, and its civic values.
 And it argues that refugee protection and security strategies mostly align and reinforce each other.
 And I’m talking about strategies like conflict prevention, peacebuilding, reconstruction of failed states, reconciliation, safe return programs, and humanitarian and development assistance; and of course, integration itself is both a refugee protection and a national security imperative.
 So that’s the short answer.
-The long answer is it does this kind of in a great detail by looking at the global refugee crisis and the immense challenges posed by terrorist groups and by individuals that are inspired by terrorist groups.
+The long answer is [the paper] does this … in great detail by looking at the global refugee crisis and the immense challenges posed by terrorist groups and by individuals that are inspired by terrorist groups.

 Rachel Reyes: So have refugees been fairly characterized as potential terrorists?